jlim0063/igt_reanalysis/README.md

 ---

 ## Data files
+**!
+NOTE: DATA FILES FOR KILLGORE ET AL. (2007) WILL BE MADE AVAILABLE UPON MANUSCRIPT PUBLICATION.**

 All data files are located under `data` subfolder

 For real data from Killgore et al. (2007), see `data\actual\Killgore2007_GUM4`